-Figure 1.8.
+Figure 1.5.
 Matlab contrasted lena256.gif.

-To save the processed image, click on the processed image to bring it into focus and then click on File in the upper left corner (see Figure 1.9).
+Saving and Printing with Matlab.
+To save the processed image, click on the processed image to bring it into focus and then click on File in the upper left corner (see Figure 1.5).
 In the menu box that pops up, click on Save As to save in the same format or on Export to transform to another image file format.
 Click the down arrow at the bottom to bring up a list of options (EPS is encapsulated postscript, but there are JPEG, TIF, PNG, PGM, PPM and others).
 When everything is selected as desired, then click OK.

 To print the processed image, click on File and then on Print (select the Print Preview instead of Print to see what the printed image will look like).